galaxyproject/training-material/RNA-Seq/tutorials/ref_based.md

 # Introduction

 In this exercise, we use RNA-seq data from the study by [Brooks et al. 2011](http://genome.cshlp.org/content/21/2/193.long).
-In this study, the Pasilla (PS) gene was depleted in *Drosophila melanogaster* by RNAi.
-The authors wanted to analyze the effects of Pasilla gene depletion on splicing events.
+In this study, the Pasilla (PS) gene, *Drosophila* homologue of the Human splicing regulators Nova-1 and Nova-2 Proteins, was depleted in *Drosophila melanogaster* by RNAi.
+The authors wanted to identify exons that are regulated by Pasilla gene.

-Total RNA was isolated and used for preparing either single-end or paired-end RNA-seq libraries used for sequencing.
-RNA sequencing data are then available.
-The genome of *Drosophila melanogaster* is known and can be used for this analysis.
-The effects of Pasilla gene depletion on splicing events are then analyzed with reference based RNA-seq data analysis.
+Total RNA was isolated and used for preparing either single-end or paired-end RNA-seq libraries for 3 treated (PS depleted) samples and 4 untreated samples .
+These libraries were sequenced to obtain a collection of RNA sequencing reads for each sample.
+The effects of Pasilla gene depletion on splicing events can then be analyzed.
+The genome of *Drosophila melanogaster* is known and can be used as reference genome to ease this analysis.

 Reference based RNA-seq data analysis is ...
 *add a small introduction about reference based RNA-seq data analysis*